The Average Cost To Replace a TPMS Sensor Is $205-$250, Depending on if You Go to Discount Tire or DIY.

 - Labor: $54-$68

 Replacing a tire pressure monitoring system (TPMS) sensor at Discount Tire typically takes from 30 minutes to four hours, depending on the vehicle and if other repairs are needed.
 RepairPal notes that TPMS sensors don’t need to be replaced very often unless you frequently drive on bumpy roads or potholes.
 Even if you drive on well-maintained roads and take good care of your tires, you’ll eventually need to replace the TPMS sensors because of normal wear and tear.
+To learn more about when to replace these and other routine maintenance items, check out our ultimate guide here.

 Cost to DIY: $152-$183